Guy Sansaricq: Retirement and death

 Sansaricq submitted his resignation as required upon reaching the age of 75, and Pope Benedict accepted it on 6 October 2010, his 76th birthday.
 He remained very active in retirement.

 Sansaricq died suddenly on the morning of August 21, 2021, the eve of the 15th anniversary of his episcopal ordination, in the rectory at St. Gregory the Great Church in Crown Heights.

+Sexual abuse allegation

+Upon his death, Sansaricq was revealed to have been accused in a lawsuit alleging child sexual abuse dating to the 1990s at St. Jerome Catholic School in Brooklyn.
+The case was filed by Victor Petit-Phare and was pending in civil and ecclesiastical court.